CaptainBoggle/goldmine_monorepo/tools/README.md

 Design:
 - Each tool has its own dependency environment + container.
 - Standard endpoints for introspection and use (`/status`, `/info`, `/load`, `/predict`, `/batch_predict`, `/unload`).
+- Additionally, tools expose an INCEpTION-compatible endpoint: `/external-recommender/predict` (CAS/XMI) automatically added by `create_app()` for integration with annotation platforms supporting the External Recommender API.
 - Backend reads `tools/compose.yml` to discover tool service names and ports.
 - New tools can be added without modifying backend code (provided they implement the interface).